phiz71/vertx-swagger/modules/vertx-swagger-router/README.md

 This project aims at having a generic Vert.X Router which is configure dynamically with a swagger defitinion (json or yaml format).
 It's using [Swagger-Parser](https://github.com/swagger-api/swagger-parser#usage)

+Here is a [blog post](http://vertx.io/blog/presentation-of-the-vert-x-swagger-project) that explains how to use this library.

 ## Usage:

 ```java